magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 #### Step 5.
 Create pages {#create-pages}

 In [Step 3][] we added two [pages][] to the test case class.
-The both pages are in the Admin area, that's why we will create them in the `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/Page/Adminhtml` directory.
+The both pages are in the Admin area, that's why we should create them in the `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/Page/Adminhtml` directory.
 This principle is a good practice, it is not obligatory.

 **SynonymsIndex.xml**